lichenma/TicTacToe/StudyNotes.md

 <br><br>
+## Bower

+This is an additional section to cover bower which was used to create some of the dependencies for the webapp section of this application.

+Bower is a front-end package manager built by Twitter.
+It is also known as a package manager for the web and is often used in modern open source and closed source projects to solve many recurrent issues.

+**Problems Bower Solves**

+Developing a website or web application these days requires the usage of many front-end frameworks like Bootstrap, jQuery, Angular, etc.

+To add them into a project requires navigating to the corresponding website, downloading and moving it to the vendor folder.
+If there any updates we have to go back, redownload and repeat the previous process all over again.

+<br><br>
 ## Conclusion

 We now have an overview of how a simple web-based game can be created.
 Thanks to Vertabelo for